CentroDL/godot/w04/d03/instructor/thinkin_about_postin.md

    - Way 3: adding a photo
    - Way 4: buying a domain
    - Way 5: editing a wiki page
-   - Way 6: sending an email from a web email app
+   - Way 6: sending an email from a web email appg